Muzietto/es6-lambda-calculus/README.md

     (x => x + 1)(y + z + 5) --> ((y + z + 5) => (y + z + 5) + 1) --> we will see...

   NB: ES6 is an eager language, so the second example aint't real running code, and it is just for the show.

+  trying to implement recursion using `SELF_APPLY` in an eager language is impossible.

 ### pairs